f1ko/demystifying-cni/README.md

 The Cilium project recently became a graduated CNCF project and is the only graduated project in the CNCF Cloud Native Networking category.
 While Cilium can do many things - Ingress, Service Mesh, Observability, Encryption - its popularity initially soared as a pure CNI: a high-performance feature-rich Container Network plugin.
 However, we may actually take for granted what CNI actually means.
-In this blog post, we will demistify what a CNI does and even build a CNI from scratch.
+In this repository, we will demistify what a CNI does and even build a CNI from scratch.
-By the end of this post, you will have built your own homemade alternative to Cilium.
+By the end of this repository, you will have built your own homemade alternative to Cilium.

 ## What Is a Container Network Interface (CNI)?

 The Container Network Interface (CNI) is a CNCF project that specifies the relationship between a Container Runtime Interface (CRI), such as containerd, responsible for container creation, and a CNI plugin tasked with configuring network interfaces within the container upon execution.
 Ultimately, it's the CNI plugin that performs the substantive tasks of configuring the network, while CNI primarily denotes the interaction framework.
-However, it's common practice to simply refer to the CNI plugin as "CNI", a convention we'll adhere to in this post.
+However, it's common practice to simply refer to the CNI plugin as "CNI", a convention we'll adhere to in this repository.

 ## Container Networking Explained